Sinai-Grace

 1. Train residents to be competent, compassionate providers of cost-effective high-quality care in both the ambulatory and in-patient settings.

-3. Provide residents with a curriculum and clinical experience that can help the residents pass the ABIM certifying examination and maintain academic excellence.
+3. Provide residents with a curriculum and clinical experience that can help the residents to pass the ABIM certifying examination and maintain academic excellence.

-4. Pursue lifelong learning and scholarship.
+4. Pursue life-long learning and scholarship.

 © Copyright 2024 Internal Medicine Residency